goodfrontend/gfed-medusa-storefront/apps/mf-checkout/README.md

 ## Storefront Development Server Setup Instructions

 1. Set up the environment variables.
-Copy the `.env.sample` to a local `.env` and update the values as needed.
+Copy the `.env.template` to a local `.env` and update the values as needed.

 ```bash
 cp .env.template .env